t0t0-01/restaurant-management-system/README.md

 ## Usage
-[Insert instructions for how to use the app here]

-Features
-[Insert a list of features that the app offers here]

-Contributing
-[Insert guidelines for how to contribute to the project here]

-License
-[Insert the type of license that the project uses here]
+In the root directory of the project, type the following command in the terminal `**npm start**`

+Then open Expo Go on your mobile and scan the QR code presented in the terminal.

 Screenshots
 [Insert screenshots of the app here]